 The benefits of a Roth IRA are clear: the potential for tax-free growth and tax-free withdrawals.1 But not everyone may be able to contribute to a Roth IRA because of IRS-imposed income restrictions on contributions.
 But anyone can convert existing money in a traditional IRA or other tax-deferred retirement savings account to a Roth IRA.
 And many do.

 A Roth IRA conversion does have a cost.
 Income taxes need to be paid on the converted amount.
 Taxes are "front-loaded," which allows the money in the Roth IRA to grow tax-free.
 It also provides tax-free withdrawals for the Roth IRA owners or their heirs.

-Here are two ways to help you manage that tax hit.
-One even lets you do some good by combining the conversion with a charitable deduction.
+Here are 2 ways to help manage taxes, one of which combines the conversion with a charitable deduction.

 Spread the cost

 A common way to manage taxes on a Roth IRA conversion is to spread the conversion over a few years.
 This spreads the taxes too, and it may also prevent the income from the conversion causing a bump into a higher tax bracket.